tfeb/star/README.md

 with no cost other than performance.

+## Restrictions on iterator functions
+It is not specified which of the two functions steps the iterator.
+So for an iterator *i* returning functions *v* and *c* you must call *v*, once, and only if it returns true you may then call *c*, once.
+You may not call either *v* or *c* more than once without calling the other, and you may not call *c* unless an immediately preceeding call to *v* has returned true.

 ## The iteration constructs: `for` and `for*`
 These are exported by `org.tfeb.*` and `org.tfeb.star`.
 ## Parallel iteration: `for`